DevExpress-Examples/xaf-how-to-sort-a-listview-in-code/Readme.md

 ## Implementation Details

-1. Create a view controller in the application model.
-Configure sorting settings for the list view's column.
+1. Create a view controller in the application model and configure sorting settings for the list view's column:

     _File to review:_ [SortListViewController.cs](CS/EFCore/SortListViewEF/SortListViewEF.Module/Controllers/SortListViewController.cs)
     ```cs